cjhammons/casting-agency/README.md

 # casting-agency
 An API that enables a movie production company to keep track of their movies and actors.
+Final project for Udacity's Full Stack Nanodegree.

 # Setup
 ### Dependencies